 Support for the Read-Read transfer model has been removed.
 Read-Read is a slower transfer model than Read-Write.
 As a result, implementers have chosen not to support it.
-Removal simplifies explanatory text, and support for the RDMA_DONE procedure is no longer necessary.
+Removal simplifies explanatory text, and support for the RDMA\DONE procedure is no longer necessary.

-- o The specification of RDMA_MSGP in [RFC5666] is not adequate, although some incomplete implementations exist.
+- o The specification of RDMA\MSGP in [RFC5666] is not adequate, although some incomplete implementations exist.
 Even if an adequate specification were provided and an implementation was produced, benefit for protocols such as NFSv4.0 [RFC7530] is doubtful.
-Therefore the RDMA_MSGP message type is no longer supported. - o Technical errors with regard to handling RPC-over-RDMA header errors have been corrected. - o Specific requirements related to handling XDR round-up and complex XDR data types have been added. - o Explicit quidance is provided for sizing Write chunks, managing multiple chunks in the Write list, and handling unused Write chunks. - o Clear guidance about Send and Receive buffer size has been added.
-This enables better decisions about when to provide and use the Reply chunk.
+Therefore the RDMA\MSGP message type is no longer supported. - o Technical issues with regard to handling RPC-over-RDMA header errors have been corrected. - o Specific requirements related to implicit XDR round-up and complex XDR data types have been added. - o Explicit quidance is provided related to sizing Write chunks, managing multiple chunks in the Write list, and handling unused Write chunks. - o Clear guidance about Send and Receive buffer sizes has been introduced.
+This enables better decisions about when a Reply chunk must be provided.